ImgBotApp/InternetNL/detail/web/dnssec/exists/verdict/resolver-error_en.md

-Unfortunately an error occurred in the resolver of Internet.nl.
-Please [contact](/about) us.
+Unfortunately an error occurred in Internet.nl's resolver.
+Please [contact](/about/) us.